Hölderlinturm: History

 Hölderlin moved into the first floor of Zimmer's residence the day after his release and lived there until his death in 1843.
 During Hölderlin's tower period, he often wrote under the pseudonym Scardanelli.
 He also received visitors from the neighboring Tübinger Stift, the school Hölderlin himself had once attended.
 A visit to the ailing Hölderlin by Eduard Mörike and Wilhelm Waiblinger, both known for their relationship to Hölderlin, is documented by Hermann Hesse in his 1914 short story "Im Presselschen Gartenhaus" ("In Pressel's Garden-House").

 The building has since been extensively renovated and is now the seat of the Hölderlin Society (Hölderlin-Gesellschaft).

+Exhibition

+The museum’s permanent exhibition focuses on the periods of Friedrich Hölderlin’s life spent in Tübingen, including his years of study at the Protestant Seminary (Evangelisches Stift) from 1788 to 1793 and the final 36 years of his life in the tower residence of the carpenter Ernst Zimmer.
+The exhibition also addresses Hölderlin’s friendship with the philosophers Georg Wilhelm Friedrich Hegel and Friedrich Wilhelm Joseph Schelling, who were his fellow theology students, as well as his early publications from this period.
+It presents materials related to his so-called “Tower poems”, written during his later years in the tower, and examines his experimentation with language and rhythm.